-Problem Statements define the problem ais going to solve.
-They inform and help create alignment on the at the core of the product.
-Problem Statements connect information about a particular or and their situation, the problem they need solved, and why this solution is important to them.
+Problem Statements define the problem a Product is going to solve.
+They inform Ideation and help create alignment on the Value Proposition at the core of the product.
+Problem Statements connect information about a particular User or Customer and their situation, the problem they need solved, and why this solution is important to them.

 - Concisely describe

 - a particular user or customer in a specific situation

 - a problem they need to overcome